 PREPPING YOUR FILES FOR PIN CREATION

-IF YOU UNDERSTAND ILLUSTRATOR/PHOTOSHOP (IF NOT, JUST EMAIL ME WHAT YOU’VE GOT)
+IF YOU UNDERSTAND ILLUSTRATOR/PHOTOSHOP (IF NOT, JUST EMAIL US WHAT YOU’VE GOT)

 - The min line thickness for a mold line is 0.1mm for soft enamel and 0.15mm for hard enamel.
-The min thickness of a color area that will be an enamel color and not the metal is 0.2mm in soft enamel or 0.3 mm for hard enamel.
+The min thickness of a color area that will be an enamel color and not the metal is 0.3 mm in soft or hard.
 If you have a cutout area in the design, to have a clean cut with no recessed metal(cut goes all the way through as a hole), it should be 2.5mm min and they suggest 3mm for the cleanest cut.

 – Hey!
 I use photoshop and it’s pixels… 0.3mm in pixels is 0.85px at scale.
 You probably will have to do some math based on your PSD file(hopefully much larger than pin’s end size).
 Let’s say for the sake of ease that you want a 1″ pin and your file is set at 10″, that means at the scale you are working at, for the color to fit, the min space would be 8.5 px(0.85 x 10).
 You gotta do your own math based on your source file if in Ps, but thats how to figure it out.